LTC Risk Identification Guide

 Risk → Prevention → Monitoring

-Admission: Documented fall risk assessment upon entry (baseline mobility, cognition, orthostatics, prior falls).
+Admission: Documented fall risk assessment upon entry, including baseline mobility, cognition, orthostatics, prior falls, and transfer safety.

-Bed/chair alarms (when clinically indicated) with documented response expectations.
+Bed or chair alarms when clinically indicated, with documented response expectations.

-Supervision / assist level consistent with care plan (toileting, transfers, ambulation).
+Supervision and assist level consistent with the care plan during toileting, transfers, and ambulation.

-Environmental safety checks (lighting, clutter, call light access, bed height, floor hazards).
+Environmental safety checks including lighting, clutter, call-light access, bed height, and floor hazards.

-Litigation linkage: Fall cases often turn on whether the risk was identified, whether the care plan matched the risk, and whether staff followed the assist level in real time (especially toileting rounds and shift transitions).
+Litigation linkage: Fall cases often turn on whether the risk was identified, whether the care plan matched the risk, and whether staff followed the assist level in real time — especially during toileting rounds and shift transitions.

 Red Flags